How We Conduct Due-diligence

 Has workers' compensation insurance been paid in respect of all employees?

-Is it possible to talk to staff privately before sale?
+Is it possible to talk to staff privately and interview staff members without management interference before sale?

 Is an adequate salary allowed for work done by the owner and their family in addition to an adequate profit margin?